Sustainability For Small Businesses: Useful Actions To Take

 Avoiding the need to travel is most often achieved by office based businesses through remote work policies, reducing the need for commuting.
 Other businesses, such as trades, of course have the need to travel to work sites.

-In this case vehicle use is needed, where electric vehicles (EV) can deliver sustainable gains, but are dependant on availability of sufficient charging points in your region.
+In this case, when vehicle use is needed, electric vehicles (EV) can deliver sustainable gains.
+There use is though dependant on availability of sufficient charging points in your region.

 This is a general model, which you can adapt if needed.
 For example some businesses my have considerations to make around pool vehicle use or vehicles powered by hydrogen.